AustinApple/add_function_group/README.md

 # add-functional-group
-This package is to add different functional groups on a molecule, and then this new molecule's electronic affinity (EA) and ionization energy (IE) can be predicted by machine learning model which has been trained by data from Material Project database.
+This code is to add functional groups on molecules.
 ## Environment setting
 ### via Anaconda
 ```